John Hargis (swimmer): Olympics

 Hargis qualified for the U.S. Olympic trials in 1996 and went on to compete in the meet at the age of 21 years.
 He went into the meet like any other athlete, not a favorite of any sort.
 He advanced to the finals and won the Olympic Trials in the 100-meter butterfly in the time of 53.42.
 Once at the Games, Hargis qualified for B Finals with a time of 54.06.
 In the B Final, he swam a time of 54.29 placing him 16th overall.
 Hargis swam a time of 53.34 in the 100-meter butterfly in the preliminary heats of the men's 4×100-meter medley relay earning him a gold medal.

 Coaching

+To date, Hargis has coached swimming at five universities and one prestigious swim club, the Little Rock Arkansas Dolphins.